 Take your time to rest and practice breathing and relaxation and to complete your birth plan if you haven’t already.

-The size of your baby can vary from person to person, but typically your newest family member will range in size from 7 to 7.5 pounds in total during this week.
+The size of your baby will range from 7 to 7.5 pounds (3-3.5 kg) in total during this week.
 Some infants will slow their growth down now while others may continue to put on a few extra ounces during these last few days on the inside.
+Most babies are around 20 inches (50 cm) long now.
+Many of them have a lot of hair on their heads and even long fingernails!

 If this is your first child then you may be curious as to how long they will measure or how much they will weigh.
 Other mothers who have experienced a birth previously may find a pattern with their previous children in size at delivery and may expect the same from an upcoming birth.